d4chinchilla/docs/led_ctl/overview.md

 ### Hardware
 Pi 5V to Neopixel 5V
 Pi GND to Neopixel GND
+With 1000µF protection capacitor between 5V and GND
-Pi GPIO18 to Neopixel Din
+Pi GPIO18 to Neopixel Din with 470Ω resistor in between

 ### Setup
 - Update / Upgrade Pi